Hello World

 zenml project set <PROJECT_NAME>

 A "stack" in ZenML represents the infrastructure where your pipelines run.
-Moving from local to cloud resources is where ZenML truly shines.
+You can now scale from local development to cloud infrastructure without changing any code.

 ZenML Stack Deployment Options